PostgreSQL: Asynchronous notifications

 PostgreSQL provides an asynchronous messaging system that is accessed through the NOTIFY, LISTEN and UNLISTEN commands.
 A session can issue a NOTIFY command, along with the user-specified channel and an optional payload, to mark a particular event occurring.
 Other sessions are able to detect these events by issuing a LISTEN command, which can listen to a particular channel.
 This functionality can be used for a wide variety of purposes, such as letting other sessions know when a table has updated or for separate applications to detect when a particular action has been performed.
 Such a system prevents the need for continuous polling by applications to see if anything has yet changed, and reducing unnecessary overhead.
 Notifications are fully transactional, in that messages are not sent until the transaction they were sent from is committed.
 This eliminates the problem of messages being sent for an action being performed which is then rolled back.

 Many connectors for PostgreSQL provide support for this notification system (including libpq, JDBC, Npgsql, psycopg and node.js) so it can be used by external applications.

 PostgreSQL can act as an effective, persistent "pub/sub" server or job server by combining LISTEN with FOR UPDATE SKIP LOCKED.

 Rules

-Rules allow the "query tree" of an incoming query to be rewritten.
+Rules allow the "query tree" of an incoming query to be rewritten; they are an, automatically invoked, macro language for SQL.
 "Query Re-Write Rules" are attached to a table/class and "Re-Write" the incoming DML (select, insert, update, and/or delete) into one or more queries that either replace the original DML statement or execute in addition to it.
-Query Re-Write occurs after DML statement parsing, but before query planning.
+Query Re-Write occurs after DML statement parsing and before query planning.

+The functionality rules provide was, in almost every way, later duplicated with the introduction of newer types of triggers.

+The use of triggers is usually preferred over rules as it is easier to reason about trigger behavior and interactions than when equivalent rules are used.